jvking/bp-lda/README.md

 -------------------------------------------------------

 #### References
-1. Chen, Jianshu, et al. "End-to-end Learning of LDA by Mirror-Descent Back Propagation over a Deep Architecture."
+1. Chen, Jianshu, et al. End-to-end Learning of LDA by Mirror-Descent Back Propagation over a Deep Architecture.
 Advances in Neural Information Processing Systems.
 2015.

 2. J. McAuley and J. Leskovec.
 From amateurs to connoisseurs: modeling the evolution of user expertise through online reviews.
 WWW, 2013.